TOPICS COVERED IN THIS ARTICLE:

 Dial-IQ Inbound is for sales and marketing teams that strive to generate more high-quality inbound calls.
-With Dial‐IQ Inbound, it is possible to create campaign specific phone numbers and manage marketing efforts regardless of channel.
+With Dial‐IQ Inbound, it is possible to create lead source specific phone numbers and manage marketing efforts regardless of channel.

 Dial-IQ Inbound Administrator Settings